 "They try and push so many functions down your throat."

-Eric Marden of Marden Hardware in New York ran RockSolid for nearly 20 years before deciding the system felt outdated, disconnected too often, and never seemed to act on feedback.
+Eric Marden of Marden Hardware in Yonkers, New York ran RockSolid for nearly 20 years before deciding the system felt outdated, disconnected too often, and never seemed to act on feedback.
 For stores feeling stuck between a rock and a hard place, unhappy with MAX but nervous about a migration, the four systems that most often come next are Epicor Eagle, ECI Spruce, Paladin, and Rundoo, though for some the strongest case is for staying put.

 Who should stay on RockSolid MAX